mountainMath/cansim/README.md

 ### Normalizing values

 The package also contains a convenience function that will re-scale and re-label variables that are reported in thousands or millions.
-CANSIM data values may be scaled by powers of 10.
+Sttistics Canada data table values may be scaled by powers of 10.

 For example, values in the VALUE field may be reported in "millions", so a VALUE of 10 means 10,000,000.
 The `normalize_cansim_values` function automatically scales the VALUE field to be a number, so the VALUE will be converted from 10 to 10000000 in the example given.
 ```r